TheSoftwareHouse/react-starter-boilerplate/README.md

 npm run e2e:ci
 ```

-where `nowy-projekcik` is your desired folder and and `git@bitbucket.org:thesoftwarehouse/rss-test-1.git` is your empty project repository.
+where `nowy-projekcik` is your desired folder.
 This should result in cloning the project, setting up your repository as origin and pushing the starter as your initial commit.
 The linter and tests will be run, to confirm that everything works properly.

 ## E2E